Circumpolar Rock Garden

 - Anemonella thalictroides 'double flower purple'

 cultivar.
 Friends Plant Sale 2005.
-I
+This is an

-was so small and fragile looking--I'd guess that it
+expensive exotic.
+It was so small and

-2006 it increased in size, but not really any increase
+when I got it.
+In 2006 it increased in size, but not

-shady spot that gets bright shade without ever having
+fairly shady spot that gets bright shade without ever having

 Arctostaphylos